 A global geodetic datum defined and maintained by the DoD.
-As the control segment coordinates and the broadcast ephemerides are expressed in this datum, the autonomous GNSS positioning results are said to be in the WGS84 datum.
-WGS 84 positions differs from NAD 83 between 1 and 2 meters .
-Augmentation of the constellations will enable users to see this difference with uncorrected handheld units in the near future.
-The WGS84, PZ 90.02 and ITRS are compatible at the few centimeters level.
+As the control segment coordinates and the broadcast ephemerides are expressed in this datum, the GNSS positioning results are said to be in the WGS84 datum.
+Autonomously, WGS 84 differs from NAD 83 by over a meter.
+Augmentation of the constellations will enable users to see this difference with handheld units in the near future.
+The WGS84, PZ 90 and the ITRS are compatible at the few centimeters level.
 However, the ITRS is a more precise realization of an ECEF terrestrial reference system as shown in the iterations of the ITRF.